 To translate your store pages, you can use the same visual editor.
-Just open the store page or product archive that you want to translate and click the Translate Page button.
+Just open the store page or product archive you want to translate and click the Translate Page button.

-The nice thing here is that TranslatePress will automatically detect any product details that you’ve already translated.
+The nice thing here is that TranslatePress will automatically detect any product details you’ve already translated.
 So if you’ve already translated all of your product’s titles, those translations will be pre-filled on your shop pages:

 How to Translate WooCommerce Cart Page